Latin America Medical Trials Climate

 In spite of the fact that many languages of the native Latin American people are no longer used, some still maintain their influence.
 The most widely spoken indigenous language, Quechua, is the native language of at least 10 million people across several Latin American countries including Brazil, Colombia, Argentina, Bolivia, Ecuador, and Peru, where it is one of the official languages.

 The issue of language in Latin America is more complex than one might expect.
-Therefore, accurate translation of study documents by native Latin American speakers from each country plays an important role in the success of trials in the region.
+Therefore, accurate life sciences translation of study documents by native Latin American speakers from each country plays an important role in the success of trials in the region.
 Most importantly, to ensure informed and voluntary consent, patient informed consent forms must be translated into the regional Spanish of the participant.
 In addition, all patient-related study documents such as diaries must also be translated into local regional Spanish.

 Since certain populations in Latin America are especially vulnerable, due to poverty and illiteracy, efforts to protect their rights have been evolving.
 Particularly in the case of indigenous subjects, it is common procedure in several Latin American countries to submit study protocols to local ethics committees following subject enrollment.5

 Translation of such patient documents by native localization experts is the best way to ensure the patient’s clear understanding of the study in which they will participate.
 In addition to patient-related documents, all regulatory documentation for clinical trials in Latin America must be translated into Castilian Spanish for local regulatory authorities.
-In Brazil, the same holds true for Portuguese translations.
+In Brazil, the same holds true for Portuguese translation services.